hopsoft/universalid/README.md

 - **Queries/Relations**:
   Universal ID extends also supports ActiveRecord::Relation, enabling the serialization of complex database queries and scopes.

-In summary, while GlobalID excels in its specific use case, Universal ID offers extended capabilities that are particularly useful in scenarios involving unsaved records, complex associations, data cloning, and database queries.
+In summary, while GlobalID excels in its specific use case, Universal ID offers more power for use-cases that involve unsaved records, complex associations, data cloning, and database queries.

 ```ruby
 # setup some records